cubing/ccm/README.md

 - NOTE: If you see an error "While building package velocity:test-proxy", you've run into https://github.com/meteor-velocity/node-soft-mirror/issues/9, the solution is to `rm -r packages/tests-proxy`.

 ## Misc production setup
-- Emailing is handled by Mandrill. be sure to set the MANDRILL_USERNAME and MANDRILL_APIKEY environment variables.
-Note: this is not required for developing locally, any emails the server tries to send without mandrill will just be printed to the console.
 - Analytics are handled by [okgrow:analytics](https://github.com/okgrow/analytics#configuration).

 ## To test